OatsCG/OMDB/README.md

 # OMDB
 To aid creating [*openmusic-compatible* servers](https://github.com/OatsCG/openmusic-Server-Specs), and for educational purposes.

 OMDB (OpenMusic Database) is the worlds largest openly downloadable database with metadata for over 145 million songs, 24 million albums, and 5 million artists.
+(3x larger than [MusicBrainz](https://musicbrainz.org/statistics), ~same as [Discogs](https://en.wikipedia.org/wiki/List_of_online_music_databases))

 [Download the OMDB from OneDrive here]().